adrien-matta/nptool/credit.md

 * L. Lefevre
 * R. Shearman (NPL / University of Surrey) <mailto:r.shearman@surrey.ac.uk>
 * R. Wilkinson (University of Surrey) <mailto:r.wilkinson@surrey.ac.uk>

+### Acknowledgement
+We thanks IPN Orsay and the University of Surrey for their continuous support of the package.

 ### Various credit and liscence